19hours/sg-statutes/Acts/Parking Places Act.md

 [34/93]

-(3A) Where, pursuant to subsection (1)(c), the Superintendent has removed a vehicle to a place of safety or any other place or fixed an immobilisation device to a vehicle, the Superintendent may refuse to release the vehicle unless he is satisfied that the owner of the vehicle has been arrested or has surrendered himself to a police officer or the warrant of arrest in force against him has been cancelled by a court.
+(3A) Where, under subsection (1)(c), the Superintendent has removed a vehicle to a place of safety or any other place or fixed an immobilisation device to a vehicle, the Superintendent may refuse to release the vehicle unless he is satisfied that the owner of the vehicle has been arrested or has surrendered himself to a police officer or the warrant of arrest in force against him has been cancelled by a court.

-[44/99 wef 21/12/1999]
+[44/99]

 (4) Any person who, without the authority of the Superintendent, removes or tampers with any notice affixed to a vehicle under subsection (2)(b) shall be guilty of an offence.